tsawler/dragon-cms/README.md

 # DragonCMS - Drag & Drop Website Builder

 A simple, pure JavaScript drag-and-drop website builder with zero dependencies.
 Create responsive websites visually by dragging sections, blocks, and snippets onto a canvas, with real-time editing, custom styling, and HTML code access.
+Features an organized tabbed sidebar for easy component access.

 This project is **still in development**, and has not yet reached a stable release.
 Most features seem to work, and all tests pass, but there are undoubtedly still some rough edges.